jlevy/the-art-of-command-line/README.md

 - Use `alias` to create shortcuts for commonly used commands.
 For example, `alias ll='ls -latr'` creates a new alias `ll`.

-- Save aliases and settings your commonly use in your home directory file named `.bashrc`.
+- Save aliases and settings you commonly use in your home directory file named `.bashrc`.
 This will make them available in all your shell sessions.
 Synchronize this file among various computers with Git.

 - Understand that care is needed when variables and filenames include whitespace.
 Surround your Bash variables with quotes, e.g. `"$FOO"`.
 Prefer the `-0` or `-print0` options to enable null characters to delimit filenames, e.g. `locate -0 pattern | xargs -0 ls -al` or `find / -print0 -type d | xargs -0 ls -al`.
 To iterate on filenames containing whitespace in a for loop, set your IFS to to be a newline only using `IFS=$'\n'`.